Kitura/Kitura-WebSocket-NIO/README.md

         └── main.swift
 </pre>

-Create a `Package.swift` file with the following content, substituting `"x.x.x"` with the latest releases of Kitura, HeliumLogger and Kitura-WebSocket:
+Create a `Package.swift` file with the following content, substituting `"x.x.x"` with the latest releases of Kitura, HeliumLogger and Kitura-WebSocket-NIO:
 ```swift
 // swift-tools-version:4.0
 import PackageDescription